-Further information relating to the NFI exercise, including The Cabinet Office’s legal powers and reasons why it matches particular information, can be obtained from the Gov.uk website - www.gov.uk/government/collections/national-fraud-initiative
+Further information relating to the NFI exercise, including the Cabinet Office’s legal powers and reasons why it matches particular information, can be obtained from the Gov.uk website – https://www.gov.uk/government/collections/national-fraud-initiative

-Please also refer to the Fair Processing Notice Full text webpage at
+Please also refer to their Fair Processing Notice Full text webpage at

-If you have any questions regarding this matter, please e-mail the Finance Office at #firstname.lastname@example.org or, if you prefer, telephone on 0845 305 8383
+If you have any questions regarding this matter, please e-mail the Finance Office at firstname.lastname@example.org or, if you prefer, telephone on 0191 375 5579

 The Service participates in the provision of data under the Initiative every two years.
 All interested parties are contacted prior to the information being release although consent of the individuals concerned is not required under the Data Protection Act 1998.

 Unions (by letter): FBU, Unison, GMB & APFO